-At 19 weeks, you will be showing, and you are soon going to feel the baby moving inside you.
-If pregnancy didn't feel real right away, it probably feels serious right about now.
-Your caregiver is going to check your urine for extra proteins and sugars that should not be there.
+At 19 weeks, you will be showing, and you will soon feel the baby moving inside you.
+If pregnancy didn't feel real right away, it probably feels serious now.
+Your caregiver will check your urine for extra proteins and sugars that should not be there.
 They will also be keeping tabs on your blood pressure and the size of your fundus to ensure that everything is progressing as it should and staying on track.
 Most of the tests you'll have are non-invasive and may happen in your caregiver's office, so there is no need to panic or worry.

-Along with getting bigger, you are likely to start having other discomforts and potential problems related to hormones and pregnancy in general.
+With getting bigger, you are likely to start having other discomforts and potential problems related to hormones and pregnancy.

 - The increase in hormones and pressure on your diaphragm might also cause some feelings of breathlessness.
 This lack of breath is usually harmless, but you should tell your doctor if you are having trouble regularly or getting dizzy to boot.

 - Round ligament pain could also be causing you pain like a stabbing in your side or an achiness in your lower abdomen.
 The ligaments supporting your uterus will ache as they stretch to accommodate the increasing weight.

 - While no one is certain what causes leg pains and cramps while pregnant, they might be keeping you up at night or causing pain to radiate up and down your legs.
 The best way to help these pains is to straighten the leg and slowly move your ankle and toes back toward your shin.